Is your shoulder injury not getting better?

 I’m sure you remember the song from school about the ankle bone being connected to the leg bone and the leg bone being connected to the knee bone.

-I want to show you exactly how a shoulder problem can be traced to your ankle and vica versa.
+I’m going to show you exactly how a shoulder problem can be traced to your ankle and vica versa.

 Let’s try an experiment.